Atlas200dk/sample-facedetection-python/README.md

 	board-ip: the developer board ip.
 The default ip is 192.168.1.2 when connect with usb

-	internet-ip: the Ubuntu PC server ip which link to internet
+	internet-ip: the Ubuntu PC server ip that link to internet

-	usb-network-ip: the Ubuntu PC server ip which link to developer board
+	usb-network-ip: the Ubuntu PC server ip that link to developer board

 	The install.sh script performs the following operations: